Luis E. Avila Associate

 Grand Rapids, Michigan

 - Board Member, West Michigan Hispanic Chamber of Commerce

 - Board Member, Wedgwood Christian Services

 - Advisory Committee, International Transactions Clinic of the University of Michigan Law School

 - Program Related Investments Committee, Grand Rapids Community Foundation

-- Graduate, Emerging Leaders Series, Grand Rapids Area Chamber of Commerce
+- Class of 2012, Emerging Leaders Series, Grand Rapids Area Chamber of Commerce

 - Member, Asociación de Profesionistas Mexicanos en Michigan